chips-blockchain/bet/docs/DigitalOceanServerSetup.md

 This example uses Digital Ocean.

-You can sign up to Digital Ocean using this link - https://m.do.co/c/9492bae9fc3c It is a referral link and if you use it, it will give you $100 Digital Ocean credit and considering the droplet you need for this setup is about $20 per month you can have 5 free months.
+You can sign up to Digital Ocean using this link - https://m.do.co/c/9492bae9fc3c It is a referral link and if you use it, it will give you $100 Digital Ocean credit for 60 days.
+The droplet we are creating here is $20 per month so you can have two free months of poker setup and plus you can experiment with Digital Ocean some more to use the rest of the credit.
 I in return will receive $25 and that will pay for my CHIPS server for the month.

 For this tutorial we are going to setup a droplet with the following configuration: